The Oncotype DX Genomic Prostate Score (GPS) assay is a genomic assay designed for men with low-, intermediate-, and high-risk

-With two tailored reports, the GPS assay provides useful information on when to make the active surveillance decision, as well as precise risk estimates to help decide the best type of treatment for higher risk patients.17
+With two tailored reports, the GPS assay provides useful information for when active surveillance may be an appropriate decision, as well as risk estimates to help inform your treatment decisions for higher risk patients.18

 The Oncotype DX GPS assay provides more specific and individualized information about prostate cancer aggressiveness by: